MicrosoftCloudEssentials-LearningHub/Demystifying-Cloud-Evolution/README.md

 >   - Development of layered network protocols that enabled global connectivity
 >   - Creation of standards that allowed interoperability between systems from different vendors

+> Mental model: `CPU sets up the plan; the device moves the bytes; the CPU gets a doorbell when it’s done.`

+> DMA (Direct Memory Access) lets devices read/write RAM without the CPU copying each byte.
+The CPU prepares a small descriptor (buffer address/length), the device’s DMA engine `bus‑masters` the transfer, then raises an interrupt on completion.
+This frees CPU cycles, reduces cache pollution, and improves throughput.
+By contrast, programmed I/O makes the CPU loop over device registers to move data, slow and CPU‑bound.
+>
+> How Channel I/O maps: mainframes used dedicated I/O processors (`channels`) that executed “channel programs” to walk buffers, handle retries, and signal the host, conceptually like modern DMA engines plus queue descriptors.
+>
+> - RX: Receive (ingress) - data coming into the host/device
+> - TX: Transmit (egress) - data going out from the host/device
+>
+> Modern descendants:
+> - NVMe (Non-Volatile Memory Express): submission/completion queues in memory; SSDs DMA payloads directly to host buffers.
+> - NICs (Network Interface Cards): RX/TX rings with scatter, gather DMA; RDMA can place bytes straight into app memory.
+> - SR‑IOV ( Single Root I/O Virtualization): splits a NIC into virtual functions so VMs/containers get fast, isolated DMA queues.

 <details>
   <summary><b>Mainframes (1950s)</b></summary>